yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

 [optimizer](/command/optimizer) creates an object with a pre-compiled low-level numerical format which can be used to efficiently solve a series of similar problems (reduces YALMP analysis and compilation overhead)

+See the post [updated optimizer](/optimizerupdates) for recent extensions and improvements.

 ### Syntax

 ````matlab